ibm-js/deliteful/docs/list/List.md

 <a name="keynav"/>
 ## Keyboard navigation

-The List widget uses [delite/KeyNav]() to provide keyboard navigation.
-When the widget get focus via keyboard navigation, the first item displayed at the top of the scroll viewport is focused.
+The List widget implements a single column grid navigation pattern as defined in the [WAI-ARIA 1.0 Authoring Practices](http://www.w3.org/TR/2013/WD-wai-aria-practices-20130307/#grid), except for the selection / deselection of item, that is performed using the Space key on a focused item (no support for Ctrl+Space,  Shift+Space, Control+A, Shift+Arrow and Shift+F8).

 The list items can then be navigated using the UP and DOWN arrow keys, and the List will scroll accordingly when you reach the top or the bottom of the scroll viewport.
 Pressing the DOWN arrow while the last item has focus will focus the first item.
 Pressing the UP arrow while the first item has the focus will focus the next item.

-When a List item has the focus, you can also use the LEFT and RIGHT keys to navigate within it.
-Pressing the UP or ARROW key again will set the focus to the previous or next item.
+When a List item has the focus, you can press the ENTER or F2 keys to focus its first actionable node (if any), and then use the (Shift+)TAB key to move from one actionable node to the (previous)next.
+Pressing the ESC key will end actionable nodes navigation and resume to the previous mode.

+Note that Enter and F2 only activate the Actionable Mode when using a custom renderer that render DOM nodes with a ```navindex``` attribute, as the default renderers do not render any actionable nodes (see [deliteful/list/ItemRenderer](ItemRenderer.md) and [deliteful/list/CategoryRenderer](CategoryRenderer.md) for more information).

-Pressing the HOME key will focus the first item of the list, while pressing the END key will focus the last one.
+Pressing the PAGE UP key will focus the first item of the list, while pressing the PAGE DOWN key will focus the last one.

-You can also search for items by typing letters on the keyboard, and the next item element which text begins with the letters will get the focus.
+You can also search for items by typing their first letter on the keyboard, and the next item element which text begins with the letters will get the focus.

 <a name="style"/>